leopoldsprenger/website/achievements/personal_website.md

 __Saturday, 13.07.2024__

-I changed the formatting of the website, so now the css changes if your on a small screen like a phone to have a better viewing experience there.
+I changed the formatting of the website, so now the css changes if you're on a small screen like a phone to have a better viewing experience there.
 The PC experience stays the same, except for making the images 3/4 the size on PC so they take up less space.